Son Volt: Early years, Trace, Straightaways, and Wide Swing Tremolo

 Son Volt's first album, Trace, met with critical acclaim and topped many "best-of" lists in 1995.
-It was a moderate commercial success; the first track "Windfall" became very popular in the alt-country scene, while the band released "Drown" as a single which charted #10 on the mainstream rock charts and #25 on the modern rock charts.
+It was a moderate commercial success; the first track "Windfall" became very popular in the alt-country scene, while the band released "Drown" as a single which charted No. 10 on the mainstream rock charts and No. 25 on the modern rock charts.
 By 2009, Trace had sold 297,000 copies in the United States.

-1997's Straightaways featured a more alternative rock sound, leading some music critics to give negative reviews, but strong and positive reviews came from outlets such as the Orlando Sentinel and the Chicago Tribune.
-1998's Wide Swing Tremolo continued in the same vein and received mostly positive reviews from music outlets.
+1997's Straightaways followed in the same vein as Trace with even a more acoustic feel, leading some music critics to give negative reviews, but strong and positive reviews came from outlets such as the Orlando Sentinel and the Chicago Tribune.
+1998's Wide Swing Tremolo featured a heavier rock sound and received mostly positive reviews from music outlets.
 Entertainment Weekly wrote that "many of the songs ... return to the power and purity of the band’s brilliant 1995 debut, Trace."

-Hiatus and Return
+Hiatus and return

 Farrar announced a hiatus from Son Volt after their 1999 tour.
 Beginning in 2001, Jay Farrar released several solo efforts that postponed further releases from Son Volt.
 Farrar reformed with the original members of Son Volt to record a song for a tribute album for Alejandro Escovedo.
 The sessions reportedly went so well that Farrar and the other band members intended to record once again in the autumn of 2004.
 Just prior to the sessions, however, Farrar and the other band members abruptly ended negotiations.
 Farrar formed a new version of the band with a different line-up and released an album on Transmit Sound/Sony Legacy, Okemah and the Melody of Riot, a folk-rock album based on protest music that had been influenced by Woody Guthrie and Bob Dylan. in 2005.
 That same year also saw the release of A Retrospective: 1995-2000, which gathered highlights from this era, along with previously unreleased recordings.
 2006 saw the release of a live DVD, Six String Belief, which was recorded at The Orange Peel in Asheville, NC.

-Band Reformed and New Music
+Band reformed and new music

-In 2007 the band returned to an alternative rock and alt-country sound and released a studio album called The Search.
+In 2007, the band returned to an alternative rock and alt-country sound and released a studio album called The Search.
 The Americana- and folk-influenced album American Central Dust followed, released by Rounder Records on July 7, 2009.
 Their next project was a Bakersfield Sound-influenced album aptly named Honky Tonk, which was released March 5, 2013, also by Rounder Records.
 A large scale tour followed the release of the album.
 On February 17, 2017, the band released Notes of Blue on Farrar's label, Transmit Sound.